xinwenfu/VChat_TRUN/README.md

 	<img src="Images/I15.png" width=600>

       * We can see there are nine possible `jmp esp` instructions in the *essfunc* dll that we can use, any should work.
 We will use the last one `0x6250151e`
-10. Modify your exploit program to reflect the [exploit3.py](./SourceCode/exploit3.py) script, we use this to verify that the `jmp esp` address we inject works.
+8. Modify your exploit program to reflect the [exploit3.py](./SourceCode/exploit3.py) script, we use this to verify that the `jmp esp` address we inject works.
+   1. Click on the black button highlighted below, and enter in the address we decided in the previous step.

 		<img src="Images/I16.png" width=600>

-   1. Set a breakpoint at the desired address (Right click).
+   2. Set a breakpoint at the desired address (Right click).

 		<img src="Images/I17.png" width=600>

-   2. Run the [exploit3.py](./SourceCode/exploit3.py) program till a overflow occurs (See EIP/ESP and stack changes and the message at the bottom of the screen).
+   3. Run the [exploit3.py](./SourceCode/exploit3.py) program till an overflow occurs (See EIP/ESP and stack changes and the message at the bottom of the screen).

 		<img src="Images/I18.png" width=600>

          * Notice that the EIP now points to an essfunc.dll address!
-	3. Once the overflow occurs click the *step into* button highlighted below.
+	4. Once the overflow occurs click the *step into* button highlighted below.

 		<img src="Images/I19.png" width=600>

-	4. Notice that we jump to the stack we just overflowed!
+	5. Notice that we jump to the stack we just overflowed!

 		<img src="Images/I20.png" width=600>